LGBTQ themes in anime and manga: Cardcaptor Sakura

 Cardcaptor Sakura: Clear Card, the sequel to Cardcaptor Sakura, which is based on an ongoing manga of the same name by CLAMP, would air on NHK from January to June 2018.
 Some criticized the series.
 For instance, Geordi Demorest argued that while the original Cardcaptor Sakura is beloved for its "LGBTQ-inclusiveness," this sequel seems "less actively progressive" and is missing the original focus on "explicitly representing LGBTQ characters," criticizing the lack of character development for Tomoyo, only having a brief reference to the romance "between Sakura's brother Touya and his friend Yukito."
 Demorest called for the series to do more to "explore sexual orientation and the gender spectrum" of the characters and categorized the show as nostalgic while coasting on "broad characterizations" of the original cast.
 In contrast, Tim Jones and Stig Høgset of THEM Anime Reviews were more positive.
 Jones said he had some hesitation to start the series, as it was three years after Sailor Moon Crystal, and Høgset called the show like "a fun family reunion."
 Both noted that while the plot is typical, it is "pure feel-good fun" and Jones concluded that the series has "some of the charm" of the original series, but felt "more like a trip down memory lane than a brand-new series."
 Lynzee Loveridge of Anime News Network wrote that she was unsure whether the series added "anything worthwhile to characters' stories," writing that it is a "facsimile of the previous series," with no traditional villains.

 Charles Solomon of Animation Scoop praised the series for its animation quality, but opined that the series "faltered" by copying the original series "too closely" and having an ending that was too abrupt.
 He additionally stated that elements like Tomoyo's love for Sakura, the crush of Sakura on Yuki and acceptance of him as the lover of Toya "fell by the wayside."
-Jack Eaton of Gamerant noted that the series did not receive "the same critical and commercial success" as the original, and called for a "a second chance at a sequel" which is more fitting than this series, or a remastering of the original.
+Jack Eaton of Gamerant noted that the series did not receive "the same critical and commercial success" as the original, and called for "a second chance at a sequel" which is more fitting than this series, or a remastering of the original.
 Shamus Kelley, in his review of the final three episodes of the series for Den of Geek, criticized the ending as a "convoluted mess", while calling the plot "heavy-handed".
 He noted the series focuses on Tomoyo's "endless obsession with Sakura", and opined that the series is "really fun but fighting against itself."
 While reviewing volumes 1 and 2 of the manga, Erica Friedman, founder of Yuricon called the sequel "honest-to-goodness", and said that those who enjoy the original series will enjoy this manga, and said she was happy with "this kiddy ride full of pretty art and nice kids", but gave low-ratings for yuri themes in the series.